flutter/website/src/get-started/flutter-for/ios-devs.md

 In iOS, you can override methods to the `ViewController` to capture lifecycle methods for the view itself, or register lifecycle callbacks in the `AppDelegate`.
-In Flutter you have neither concept, but you can instead listen to lifecycle events by hooking into the `WidgetsBinding` observer and listening to the `didChangeAppLifecycleState()` change event.
+In Flutter, you have neither concept, but you can instead listen to lifecycle events by hooking into the `WidgetsBinding` observer and listening to the `didChangeAppLifecycleState()` change event.